oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

     thus, no real guarantee is provided.
 The scheduler can ignore the hint and move threads to another arena or to sleep if conditions are met.
 * End of a parallel phase:
-  * Indicates the point from which the scheduler may drop a hint and no longer retain threads in the arena.
+  * Indicates the point from which the scheduler may drop the hint and no longer retain threads in the arena.
   * Indicates that worker threads should avoid busy-waiting once there is no more work in the arena.
     * Temporarily overrides the default arena leave policy, which will be restored when